winrid/govscent/README.md

 #### CI

-Merging to main will trigger a deploy.
+Merging to main will trigger a deployment.
 Deploys take around three seconds.

 #### Scripts